Edward Partin: Testimony against Hoffa

-In 1963, Jimmy Hoffa, the president of the Teamsters, was arrested for attempted jury tampering in attempted bribery of a grand juror of a previous 1962 case involving payments from a trucking company.
+In 1963 Hoffa was arrested for attempted jury tampering in attempted bribery of a grand juror of a previous 1962 case in Nashville involving payments from a trucking company.
 Partin testified that he was offered $20,000 to rig the jury in Hoffa's favor.
 The testimony was the primary evidence of the Justice Department that led to Hoffa being sentenced to eight years in prison.
-The entire case rested on his testimony and he was considered the lone witness.
+Hoffa was surprised and reportedly unnerved when Partin took to the stand, "My God, it's Partin" he said.